In the clinic for May 16, 2025

 May 16, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Affluent Medical, Bright Uro, Endoquest Robotics, Nitinotes, Viromed Medical.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Arcellx, Artiva, Atossa, Bioinvent, Enliven, Immutep, Imunon, Inozyme, Mendus, Merck, Nicox, Plus, Quoin, Sernoa, Spur, Takeda, Tiziana, Vaxart.

 Briefs